PedroGeoGISdev

 pizza = Product('Pizza', unit_price=3.95, quantity=20)

-• Enables use of operators (+, -, *) with custom behaviors for objects.
+• Using standard operators (like +, -, *) with custom logic for objects.

 class Product: